digital-fabric/polyphony/README.md

 constructs that make it easier to spawn concurrent tasks and to control them.

-`CancelScope` - an abstraction used to cancel the execution of one or more coprocesss or supervisors.
+`CancelScope` - an abstraction used to cancel the execution of one or more coprocesses or supervisors.
 It usually works by defining a timeout for the completion of a task.
 Any blocking operation can be cancelled, including a coprocess or a supervisor.
 The developer may choose to cancel with or without an exception with `cancel` or `move_on`, respectively.
 Cancel scopes are